cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 {% url "We have a whole API document showing you how to do just that." configuration-api %}

+## {% fa fa-angle-right %} Can I override or change the default user agent the browser uses?

+Yes. {% url "You can override this in `cypress.json`." configuration#Browser %}

 ## {% fa fa-angle-right %} I'm trying to test a chat application.
 Can I run more than one browser at a time with Cypress?

 {% url "We've answered this question in detail here." trade-offs#Multiple-browsers %}